OutSystems/docs-product/src/develop/data/modeling/entity.md

 When an Entity is created, an attribute called Id is automatically added as Entity Identifier.
 By default, it is of data type Long Integer and its value is automatically calculated in sequence (an AutoNumber in OutSystems).
 This way, you don't have to implement any specific logic to uniquely identify each entity record.

 You can use other data types as Entity Identifiers or switch off the AutoNumber in an attribute.
-In this cases, you have to implement the logic to uniquely identify each entity record.
+In these cases, you have to implement the logic to uniquely identify each entity record.

-To set another attribute as Entity Identifier simply go that attribute, right-click and set it as identifier.
+To set another attribute as Entity Identifier simply go to that attribute, right-click and set it as identifier.

 In OutSystems, it is not possible to have composite keys because only one attribute can be the Entity Identifier.
 But you can use indexes to create alternate keys (see more below about indexes).

 ## Sequential Attributes

-Sequential attributes are useful most of the times for Entity Identifier attributes.
+Sequential attributes are useful most of the time for Entity Identifier attributes.
 It is an easy way to ensure that each record has a unique primary key.

 When creating new records in the database with Entity Actions, the platform automatically calculates a new sequential and unique value.